 After returning with her family to the Washington, D.C. area in 1990, she earned an M.F.A. in painting at the George Washington University where she was appointed the Morris Louis Fellow.
 She copied masterworks at the National Gallery of Art as part of her training, which she credits as an invaluable part of her technical education.
 Moody has combined her studio practice with teaching for more than two decades at several schools in Maryland, Virginia, and Washington, D.C., including George Washington University and Georgetown University.
 Through the 1990’s and 2000’s her work focused on still life painting as she created several series of works that ranged from table-top still life to trompe l’oeil compositions.
 She exhibited at Perry House Gallery, Fraser Gallery, Fitzgerald Fine Arts, Clark and Co., and many others in Washington, D.C.; and Arlington Art Center, McLean Art Center, Cudahy’s Gallery, and Mayer Fine Arts in Virginia.

 A career-long interest in realism has most recently focused on trompe l'oeil paintings of objects from popular culture.
 “Popular culture, including entertainment, leisure activities, games, indulgent foods and other reflections of our pleasure-seeking society, is arguably our country’s largest export today,” she says.
 Her work was included in recent museum surveys of contemporary realism, such as Fort Wayne Museum of Art’s Contemporary Realism Biennial and the traveling exhibition Photorealism Revisited, which was seen at the Butler Art Institute and the Oklahoma City Museum of Art.
 Her work was included in the first gallery survey exhibition of photorealism in Canada, Galerie de Bellefueill’s Beyond Realism.
 Louis Meisel’s latest book, Photorealism in the Digital Age (2013), included her work in the section “Promising Artists.”
-Bernarducci Meisel Gallery exclusively represents her work in NY, New York.
+Currently her work is represented by Bernarducci Gallery, NY, New York.